radek-drw/Portfolio/README.md

 - Ensures a single source of dependencies in the root
 - Allows shared tooling/configs across frontend and backend
 - Simplifies repository and CI/CD management

+### Git Workflow

+This project uses two main branches:

+- **dev** – daily development happens here.
+All updates, bug fixes, and new features are committed and pushed to this branch
+  Since I work on multiple computers, I push changes frequently to GitHub to make them available when switching machines

+- **main** – connected to AWS Amplify.
+Every push to main triggers an automatic build and deployment, which can generate costs
+  To avoid unnecessary builds, only stable or significant changes are merged from dev into main

 ## Installation